 - the Council must play its part by evidencing leadership on this issue.

 Climate Emergency response plans

-Since the Council declared a Climate Emergency in May 2019 we have been working and engaging with a range of partners, climate experts, community groups and businesses to understand the challenges and opportunities the Climate Emergency presents for our area.
+The Council has worked with and engaged a range of partners, climate experts, community groups and businesses to understand the challenges and opportunities the Climate Emergency presents for our area.
 Two plans have been produced setting out these challenges and the actions that will be taken to achieve carbon neutrality in the borough.
 The first is the Climate Emergency Response Plan which focuses on the borough wide response to the climate crisis.
 The second is the Carbon Management Plan which focuses on the Council's response.

 The Climate Emergency Response Plan

 The Climate Emergency response plan sets out the scale of the challenge that we face, as a borough, to achieve carbon neutrality by 2045.
 The plan is guided by scientific evidence on the current state of emissions in west Cheshire and the engagement and intervention planning undertaken since the Climate Emergency was declared in May 2019.
 It outlines the action required to achieve carbon neutrality, and how the delivery of these actions will be tracked.

 The key highlights of the Climate Emergency Response Plan can be viewed in a digital version of the document.

 Alternatively, download the full Climate Emergency Response Plan: